syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

     //Load the file stream into a Word document. using (WordDocument document = new WordDocument(docStream, FormatType.Docx)) {
-        //Save as Markdown file into MemoryStream.
+        //Save as a Markdown file into the MemoryStream.
         MemoryStream stream = new MemoryStream();
         await document.SaveAsync(stream, FormatType.Markdown);
         //Save the stream as a Markdown file in the local machine.
         Save(stream, "WordtoMd.md");
     }
 }
-//Saves the Word document
+//Saves a Word document.
 async void Save(MemoryStream streams, string filename) {
     streams.Position = 0;